noelmace/angular-transition-sugar/README.md

 * babeljs (with polyfill and decorators support) or typescript
 * SystemJS
 * Angularjs 1.5+
+* (for IE9+ compatibility) a function.name polyfill (babel-polyfill do the trick, thanks to core-js es6.function.name)

 We recommend the use of jspm for dependencies management.